sashaportnova/FrankenCap/README.md

 ## ▶️ Running the Pipeline

-To begin analysis, open the `runAnalysis.py` script.
-This is the main entry point for processing your video data.

 ### 🔧 Configuration Steps

 1. Open `runAnalysis.py` in your code editor.
+This is the main entry point for processing your video data.
 2. Modify the following variables near the top of the script:

 ```python